lytecache/litecache/lytecache-go/README.md

 - **No C toolchain required.** `go build`/`go install`/`go get` work the same everywhere, with no compiler, no `CGO_ENABLED=1`, and no platform-specific build flags.
 - **Cross-compilation stays trivial.** Building a Linux binary from macOS (or any other combination) just works, exactly like any other pure-Go dependency.
-- **It fits the zero-friction brand.** The whole point of `lytecache` is "no infrastructure" -- that shouldn't stop at "no server" and quietly require a working C build environment.
+- **It fits the zero-friction brand.** The whole point of `lytecache` is "no infrastructure," and that shouldn't quietly stop at "no server" while still requiring a working C build environment.

 ## When to use lytecache